 Yes, that’s right – you could be making money just by keeping your account open (and keeping some money there).

-Here are the best checking accounts of 2020:
+Here are the best checking accounts you can open today:

 - Discover: Best National Bank for Checking

 The account isn’t free — there’s a $12 maintenance fee – but you can avoid it by receiving at least $500 in direct deposits a month and keeping a daily balance of $1,500.
-There’s also a $200 welcome bonus offer if you meet the qualifying requirements.
+As a plus, they often offer bonus offers if you meet the qualifying requirements.